Frequently Asked Questions

 Will I lose ownership of my work?

 No. You will always retain the right to be recognised as creator or author of your work.
-We work on the same model as academic journal publishers where the author assigns the publisher copyright upon acceptance of the submission.
+We work on the same model as academic journal publishers where the author assigns the publisher licence to publish upon acceptance of the submission.

 What do I do if my submission file is too big or doesn’t upload via the submission form?